lolobosse/react-xstate/README.md

 ````

 # Prop definition
-The higher order component mountXstate will exposes two new props to your component:
+The higher order component `mountXstate` will add and expose two new props to your component:

 1. **xstate** prop which exposes the [state](http://davidkpiano.github.io/xstate/docs/#/api/state) of the state machine to enable the user to build statefull component logic
 2. **transition** prop which exposes the transition function to fire events towards your state machine.